 The answer is simple!
 The thicker soles facilitate excellent absorption when your feet hit an obstruction.
 Plus, the manufacturer designed the soles to put little pressure on your feet as you run on the court.
 While running on the court, the shoe produces a knock-on effect that affects your entire body.

-All the basketball shoes listed in this article are not just ideal for players with plantar fasciitis; they also great for players that have structural foot problems, poor running posture, and excessive body weight.
+All the basketball shoes listed in this buying guide are not just ideal for players with plantar fasciitis; they are also great for players that have structural foot problems, poor running posture, and excessive body weight.

 The following are our top three picks.
 Hang in there to find out more.

-Nike takes the lead with the KD 8 Men’s Basketball Shoes.
+Nike takes the lead with the KD 14 Men’s Basketball Shoes (review).
 Most flat footers tend to fall in love with it when they get it for the first time.
 Thus, we aren’t surprised that it’s one of the best basketball shoes for plantar fasciitis.

 The sole of the shoes has sufficient cushion to reduce the compressional pressures you might likely face on your heel and allow you to play with plantar fasciitis.
 It also provides adequate grip and traction on the court, protecting you from slipping.

-The KD 8 Men’s Basketball Shoes provides ample padding and cushioning at the crucial areas of your feet to give you the comfort and protection your feet needs.
+The KD 14 provides ample padding and cushioning at the crucial areas of your feet to give you the comfort and protection your feet needs.
 Plus, the shoe cushion comes with zoom air technology.
 This provides the shoe support and makes it breathable; especially for feet that have plantar fasciitis.

 You can still perform some Kobe or LeBron skills on the court, even with plantar fasciitis.
-Oh yeah!
 The zoom air cushioning makes it possible by separating the midsole from the rear position.

 What We Like: